MrFranksJr/tindog/README.md

 ## Future improvements?
 I now stopped development of this particular assignment, I think I have taken it far enough for now, even though, there's tonnes of extra stuff I could do.
 * allowing people to create their own profile
 * creating a second instance of 'dog' when starting the app.
-That way, if you swipe, you already catch a glimps of the next dog behind it.
+That way, if you swipe, you already catch a glimpse of the next dog behind it.
 It would make the whole swiping experience a lot nicer.
 * allowing people to upload there own dog: people just kept asking me to add their dog onto the app, so I wanted to allow them to do it themselves :)

 But hey, you can always keep going on a particular project.
 I'm freezing it for now, in favor of progressing with the course and gain some extra knowledge.